 Notetaking support is provided for students whose documentation indicates that the disability may likely impact their ability to take comprehensive notes in class.
 Notetaking support is generally considered a supplement to a student’s own notes, however, situations can exist where the student is physically unable to take their own notes.
 It is not considered a substitute for a student’s full participation/attendance.

 Students who qualify for notetaking support may recruit their own note-taker, but they are not required to do so.
-Most students prefer that Faculty make an announcement verbally or through email or Canvas messages.
-If Faculty have concerns about a student with significant unexcused or unexplained absences receiving peer notes, they are asked to contact DSS.
+Many students prefer that faculty make an announcement verbally or via email or Canvas messages.
+If faculty have concerns about a student with significant unexcused or unexplained absences receiving peer notes, they are asked to contact DSS.

-If a student is approved for notetaking support, and the Faculty and student verifies that this is a need for a given course, DSS requests Faculty assistance in the following ways:
+If a student is approved for notetaking support, and the faculty and student verify that this is a need for a given course, DSS requests faculty assistance:

-- This same announcement may be emailed or sent to the class via Canvas.
+- This announcement may be made verbally in class, emailed or sent to the class via Canvas.

-- The name /identity of a student requesting notetaking support should not be identified by the faculty member to the class or to the selected notetaker.
+- Do not identify the student requesting notetaking support when making the announcement to the class, or to the selected notetaker.
 This is an inappropriate disclosure of confidential information.

 - Based upon the student need, notes will either be scanned and emailed or typed and emailed to DSS.
 DSS will then forward to the appropriate student(s).

 - Notetakers will be paid a small stipend at the end of the semester.
 Amounts vary depending on credit hours and students who are asked by DSS for typed notes are paid more for those notes.